snotskie/scit.js/README.md

 A tie matches the regular expression `/\[\[([^|]+|(.+)\]\]/`, where `$1` is the text being quoted and `$2` is the comma-separated list of voice identifiers.

 A critique matches the regular expression `/^\[\[([^:]+):(.+)\]\]$/`, where `$1` is the identifier of the voice making the critique and `$2` is the text of the critique. **Note that this means that the first and last characters of the paragraph's `innerHTML` must be [[ and ]] respectively.**

+## Notes

+The user must be able to scroll all the way past the end of the scit.
+Usually, this means adding extra padding/margin to the bottom of the page footer so that the main article content can be scrolled entirely out of view.
+Also, care must be taken that the user actually scrolls to begin with, and that they scroll far enough to trigger the first critique to appear.